braisdom/ObjectiveSql/README.md

 ### Features

-- With one annotation your Class has a fully featured SQL programming capability
+- With one annotation your Class has a fully featured capabilities of SQL programming
 - Easy to relational querying(`has_one`, `has_many`, `beglongs_to`) and paged querying
 - Java expression programming(arithmetic, comparison and logical) is converted into SQL expression directly